sorin-ionescu/prezto/modules/README.md

 Command-Not-Found
 -----------------

-Loads the command-not-found tool on Debian-based distributions.
+Loads the command-not-found tool on macOS or Debian-based distributions.

 Completion
 ----------